About NC State ISE

 U.S. News & World Report’s Best Grad Schools Rankings

-More than 93% of our BSIE students received job offers prior to graduation.
+More than 90% of our BSIE students have received job offers or are pursuing advanced degrees before graduation.

 - 3 INFORMS Fellows